 The word separate, as used here, does not mean unconnected.
 The two

-loops may be connected by an appending ridge provided that it does not
+loops may be connected by an appending rid

 abut at right angles between the shoulders of the loop formation.
 The